 Why are nonprofit workers so stubbornly upbeat and productive?
 Mainly because they have jobs that are more “purposed” than those of their corporate counterparts.
 A nonprofit organization’s raison d’etre makes it more likely that its employees make a societal impact through their everyday work.
 While a corporate customer service representative might help a customer buy a T-shirt, a nonprofit customer service representative might help a an individual in need find shelter in a winter storm or grief counseling after losing a loved one.
 Nonprofit employers have an inherent advantage in offering purposeful work and, thus, in having satisfied and engaged employees.

 The Job Satisfaction Index published by the Happiness Research Institute in Copenhagen found that purpose is by far the most important factor affecting job satisfaction.
-Making a societal impact transforms the work experience so profoundly that Dr. Paul White, currently at New York University and formerly with the Brookings Institution, has described nonprofit workers as living in a “parallel universe.”
+Making a societal impact transforms the work experience so profoundly that Dr. Paul Light, from New York University and the Brookings Institution, has described nonprofit workers as living in a “parallel universe.”
 I think I know the location of such parallel existence.
 It’s the top rung of Maslow’s Hierarchy of Needs, a place few for-profits explore but nonprofits naturally inhabit.

 I’m not suggesting you ask your for-profit employer to re-incorporate as a nonprofit.
 In fact, the employer’s formal legal structure is largely irrelevant.
 Many nonprofits have jobs that are not purposed and workers are as disgruntled as anywhere.
 What matters is whether employees knowingly make a positive societal impact.
 Nonprofits certainly have an advantage in offering such a purpose perk to employees, but don’t despair.
 For-profits can have similar results by applying the management practice of job purposing.